SolidRun/atf-marvell/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revision r0p0 of the CPU, it is fixed in r0p1.

+-  ``ERRATA_N2_2855383``: This applies errata 2855383 workaround to Neoverse-N2
+   CPU.
+This needs to be enabled for revision r0p0 - r1p2 of the CPU and is still open.

 For Cortex-X2, the following errata build flags are defined :

 -  ``ERRATA_X2_2002765``: This applies errata 2002765 workaround to Cortex-X2